brendanbank/unifi_lte_collector/README.md

 # unifi_lte_stats.py

-The script (alfa version) will collect data from a unifi controller (udm/udr) that has a U-LTE-Pro with connected to it.
+The script (alpha version) will collect data from a unifi controller (udm/udr) that has a U-LTE-Pro with connected to it.
 It will read the stats from the controller device api.
 It will look for the device type "ULTEPEU" or "ULTEUS" and pushes the data in a prometheus format to collection by the prometheus data collector.